Ever since the advent of electric instruments, guitarists have been experimenting with ways of using effects to expand their range.

 Delay pedals come in a variety of flavours, from analog delay (like the Electro-Harmonix Memory Man) to digital delay (like the Boss DD-7), to emulated tape echo (like the Boss DD-1 or the JHS Lucky Cat).

-5 Best Pedals to Try
+5 Best Guitar Pedals to Try

 So we’ve looked at the different types of pedals, but what about specific brands and models?